kirovxdd/clients_queue/README.md

 6. GET api/client/queue/current - Get the data of the first client in the queue
 7. GET api/client/queue/process - Advance the queue after work with current client is completed

+### PS:
+the logic could be made much simpler, but it would not be so interesting :) To see the main logic, you can walk up and down the call trace from the controller app/Http/Controllers/ClientController.php